matheusbutturi/House_Price/Card_Fraud_Detector/README.md

 where we can find a simulator to transaction data.
 And i used the data available from [github](https://github.com/Fraud-Detection-Handbook/simulated-data-transformed) to test and evaluate the best model made.

-* Some really nice ideas was absorbed by this brilliant [notebook](https://www.kaggle.com/code/janiobachmann/credit-fraud-dealing-with-imbalanced-datasets), like the plot confusion matrix function, the SMOTE method to oversample the dataset, and doing this during cross-validation to avoid dataleakage.
+* Also some really nice ideas was absorbed by this brilliant [notebook](https://www.kaggle.com/code/janiobachmann/credit-fraud-dealing-with-imbalanced-datasets), like the plot confusion matrix function, the SMOTE method to oversample the dataset, and doing this during cross-validation to avoid dataleakage.